tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 * An indication if the model is a regression, binary classification or multi-class classification model.
 * An optional vocab file for the labels for a classification model.
-This file maps the preidcted class indices returned from the model prediction into class labels.
+This file maps the predicted class indices returned from the model prediction into class labels.
 The text file contains one label per line, corresponding to the class indices returned by the model, starting with index 0.
     * If this file is provided, then the dashboard will show the predicted